 (2) Proposed capital expenditures during the ensuing fiscal year and the proposed method of financing each such capital expenditure.

-In no event shall the total proposed expenditures for any fund defined by city ordinances exceed the estimated available revenues.
+In no event shall the total proposed expenditures for any fund defined by city ordinances exceed the estimated available revenues plus the unencumbered or undesignated balance from any previous fiscal year.
 Revenue estimates shall be adjusted to reflect any unencumbered or undesignated balance from the previous year.